ProDiCeT/Base_ETH_transfer/README.md

 Base Mainnet: https://mainnet.base.org or Base Sepolia Testnet: https://sepolia.base.org

-You can easily switch networks using the dropdown menu in the interface.
+You can easily switch networks using the dropdown menu.

 🔒 Security note